ckxng/pxt-lightup-pwd-finishline-judge/README.md

 3. Button A now triggers a servo, which can be wired to the starting gate to remotely start the race.
 The servo resets at the end of the race.

 This project was done using MakeCode to demonstrate to Cub Scouts that electronics can be useful and FUN!

+## Changes from Previous Version

+This version is based on [pxt-simple-pwd-finish-line-judge](https://github.com/ckxng/pxt-simple-pwd-finish-line-judge), with a few modifications.
+Two changes were made to make the code easier to read for new programmers.

+1. Lanes have been renumbered to "0" and "1" (instead of "1" and "2") for consistency.
+2. Most code was consolidated into the start up function, since the program has a definite beginning and end.

 ## Use this extension